zeniuseducation/poly-euler/README.md

 ## About the Lisps

-"Lisp is worth learning for the profound enlightenment experience you will have when you finally get it; that experience will make you a better programmer for the rest of your days, even if you never actually use Lisp itself a lot." - Eric Raymond, "How to Become a Hacker"
+"*Lisp is worth learning for the profound enlightenment experience you will have when you finally get it; that experience will make you a better programmer for the rest of your days, even if you never actually use Lisp itself a lot*." - Eric Raymond, "How to Become a Hacker"

 In every source code, I will list the time-elapsed for each solution.